|

 when they lack the capacity to destroy one another.
 So, the universe

 of contemporary political authorities is highly differentiated.
-It cannot
+It

-(as
+hierarchy (as

-sovereigntist/Augustinian thinking encourages us to do), but that will
+sovereigntist/Augustinian thinking encourages us to do), but that

-not tell us where the important centres of power are.
+will not tell us where the important centres of power are.

 The municipality

-is an especially important model in this context, because it is an integrative,
+is an especially important model in this context, because it is an

-but non-sovereign political authority.
+integrative, but non-sovereign political authority.

-The fact that the municipality is the normative political form of the
+The fact that the municipality is the normative political form of

-citizen participation, connecting authorities of different sorts with
+facilitating citizen participation, connecting authorities of different

-rather than in the nation-state.
-Not only is the municipal form of political
+in the municipality, rather than in the nation-state.
+Not only is

-organization more consonant with urbanism as a way of life -- and hence
+as a way of life -- and hence with the emergent global order -- but

-come out of our mundane requirements rather than demands for personal,
+also it embodies practices that come out of our mundane requirements

-national, or global salvation.
-The very modesty of the municipality
+rather than demands for personal, national, or global salvation.
+The

-is its virtue.
-In so far as it is not sovereign, it is not a God-figure,
+very modesty of the municipality is its virtue.
+In so far as it is

-and its limitations are a constant reminder of the necessity of being
+reminder of the necessity of being modest in our objectives and practical

-modest in our objectives and practical in our orientation.
-There is
+in our orientation.
+There is no

 promise of transcendence in the municipality, although there is the

 possibility of acting together on matters of common concern.
-These matters
+These

-countries -- that municipalities are just creatures of the state and
+courts in most countries -- that municipalities are just creatures

-hence prisoners within the political spaces of the state system.
-This
+of the state and hence prisoners within the political spaces of the

-this logic in a familiar way,
+of subsidiarity replay this logic in a familiar way,

 reaffirming the hierarchy even in articulating a rationale for decentralization.